device-automation-bus/dab-adapter-cpp/readme.md

     dab/<deviceId>/version
     dab/discovery

-All other DAB operations require partners to implement using relevant device APIs.
+All other DAB operations require implementation by partners using relevant device APIs.
 Please be sure to leverage device APIs that most closely mimic the real customer interaction workflow.

 ## Structure
 The reference code is distributed as a header-only library.